-Maternal smoking is associated with preterm delivery, growth restriction, spontaneous abortion, increased risk sudden infant death syndrome (SIDS), and long term psychiatric and behavioral disorders.
+Maternal smoking is associated with preterm delivery, growth restriction, spontaneous abortion, increased risk sudden infant death syndrome (SIDS), and long term psychiatric and behavioural disorders.

 Smoking while you are pregnant is like giving your baby a direct dosage of nicotine and carbon monoxide.
 Nicotine chokes off the oxygen that is being delivered to your baby by narrowing blood vessels throughout your body, even the ones in the umbilical cord.
 Instead of carrying oxygen to your baby, red blood cells pick up carbon monoxide to again reduce the amount of oxygen your baby receives.

 Babies who do not receive enough oxygen may experience the following:

 - Height and weight Issues

 The average woman who smokes while pregnant will drop her baby’s birth weight by a half-pound.
 Women who smoke two packs per day while pregnant will drop her baby’s weight by a full pound or more.
 Stunting your baby’s growth can have lifelong consequences that should not be taken lightly.